Burrell Collection: Building

 In 1970, an architectural competition was launched to identify a suitable architect for the museum.
-The competition brief made it clear that whilst the competitors were to comply with Burrell’s exacting conditions, they were at liberty to design ‘a fine modern building’ which would make the most out of both the collection and the site.
-The closing date for the competition for the museum building in 1971 was delayed by a postal strike, allowing time for the eventual winning architect Barry Gasson to complete his entry, designed in collaboration with John Meunier and Brit Andresen, all tutors at Cambridge University’s School of Architecture.
+The competition brief made it clear that whilst the competitors were to comply with Burrell's exacting conditions, they were at liberty to design "a fine modern building" which would make the most out of both the collection and the site.
+The closing date for the competition for the museum building in 1971 was delayed by a postal strike, allowing time for the eventual winning architect Barry Gasson to complete his entry, designed in collaboration with John Meunier and Brit Andresen, all tutors at Cambridge University's School of Architecture.

 As the project progressed, the costs increased, and this jeopardized the museum.
 Glasgow Corporation approached the government for additional support.
-The Secretary of State for Scotland promised to meet 50 percent of the estimated £9.6 million cost in recognition that the Burrell Collection was not just important for Glasgow, but was a national treasure that would benefit the country as a whole.
+The Secretary of State for Scotland promised to meet 50 per cent of the estimated £9.6 million cost in recognition that the Burrell Collection was not just important for Glasgow, but was a national treasure that would benefit the country as a whole.

-Construction work commenced on 3 May 1978 and continued over the next five years the complex.
+Construction work commenced on 3 May 1978 and continued over the next five years.
 The building was influenced by Scandinavian design.
-The architects used the orientation of the building to bring in as much natural light as possible while still protecting the vulnerable parts of the collection.
-The integration of the building, its rural setting, and the collection was central to the architects’ thinking, and the way in which the objects were built into the structure ensured that the museum became a part of the collection rather than simply being a space in which Burrell’s objects were housed.
+The architects used the orientation of the building to bring in as much natural light as possible, while still protecting the vulnerable parts of the collection.
+The integration of the building, its rural setting, and the collection was central to the architects' thinking, and the way in which the objects were built into the structure ensured that the museum became a part of the collection rather than simply being a space in which Burrell's objects were housed.

 The building is L-shaped in plan and is tailored to house and display the collection, with larger pieces such as Romanesque doorways built into the structure, at the same time giving views out into the park over formal grassed areas to the south and into adjacent woodland to the north.

 The entrance, through a 16th-century stone archway built into a modern red sandstone gable, leads to a shop and other facilities, then on to a central courtyard under a glazed roof, adjacent to the reconstructions of three rooms from the Burrells' home, Hutton Castle near Berwick-on-Tweed: the wood-panelled drawing room, hall, and dining room complete with their furnishings.
 Galleries on two levels house various smaller artefacts, over a basement storage level, and at the lower level a restaurant gives views over the lawn to the south.

 The museum was opened by Queen Elizabeth II on 21 October 1983.
-More than a million visitors passed through its doors in the first year, and the Burrell Collection quickly established itself as one of Glasgow’s most-loved buildings.
+More than a million visitors passed through its doors in the first year, and the Burrell Collection quickly established itself as one of Glasgow's most-loved buildings.
 It was named as Scotland's second greatest post-war building (after Gillespie, Kidd & Coia's St Peter's Seminary, now derelict) in a poll of architects by Prospect magazine in 2005.

-Awards
+Awards for the original building

-The Burrell Collection has received the following awards:
+The Burrell Collection received the following awards after it first opened in 1983: